If you’re experiencing asthma symptoms regularly or your symptoms are getting worse despite treatment, you may need a more effective treatment method.

 In some cases, your doctor may also prescribe a short “rescue” course of oral steroid tablets.
 These can reduce the amount of inflammation in your airways.

 It’s important to be able to spot the warning signs that your severe asthma is getting worse.
-This is a vital part of managing your symptoms and may help to prevent a potentially life-threatening asthma attack.
+This is a vital part of managing your symptoms and may help to prevent a potentially life threatening asthma attack.